 Used Vehicles - In the used vehicle market, our dealerships compete for the supply and resale of used vehicles with other franchised automobile dealerships, local independent used vehicle dealers, vehicle rental agencies and private sellers.
 We believe the principal competitive factors in the retail used vehicle business are location, quality of facility and service, the suitability of a franchise to the market in which it is located, price and selection.
-Improvements in online private sale technologies have inherently increased the competition in the used vehicle market as private sellers now have a more cost-effective medium to sell their vehicles.
+Improvements in online private sales technologies have enhanced the ability of private individuals to sell their vehicles outside of dealerships, increasing the competition the Company faces.
 We believe that auto dealerships have a distinct competitive advantage over private sellers due to our ability to provide multiple sources of financing, the ability to offer extended warranty and our direct access to dealer auctions which offer competitive pricing, and we intend to focus our marketing efforts on these advantages.